defano/wyldcard/README.md

 This message passing architecture empowers parts to override system behavior by _trapping_ event messages.
 For example, add the following script to a field to disallow entry any of any character other than an even number:

 ```
+-- Prevent user from typing anything other than an even number in this field.
 on keyDown theKey
   if theKey is a number then
     if theKey mod 2 is 0 then pass keyDown